I-526E Processing Time for China Investors in 2026

 HUA and Non-Priority Projects

 For investors with no age-out concerns and sufficient time before the September 2026 deadline, the longer HUA timeline may still be workable.
-But investors filing in mid-2026 need to think carefully: an HUA petition filed in June 2026 may not receive I-526E approval until late 2027 or 2028.
+But investors filing in mid-2026 need to think carefully: an HUA petition filed in June 2026 may not receive I-526E approval until mid-2028 to mid-2029.
 The grandfathering provision protects the petition from program lapses, but it does not accelerate the timeline.

 After I-526E Approval: The China-Specific Path